spenconnelly/liverpool-homepage/README.md

 Hello!
-This project is a sample landing page for Liverpool FC
+This project is a sample landing page ( or website ) for Liverpool FC

 ## Steps to run for the first time